AlgorithmEnigma/spacesay/README.md

+# Spacesay

-# A simple python remake of cowsay built using the Typer library.
+A python reimagining of cowsay.

-Have a astronaut say something!
+Have a astronaut say something, or let it tell you where the ISS is currently!